Students studying for the MA in Film Studies are required to complete the following two compulsory modules:

 Assessment activities include writing academic essays and a dissertation.
 Other assessments include professional writing activities - book reviews, feature articles, and screenplays.

-Approach to assessment Our programmes vary the forms of assessment in order to offer students the opportunity to develop many core academic skills.
+Our programmes vary the forms of assessment in order to offer students the opportunity to develop many core academic skills.
 Assignments include: academic essays, presentations, book reviews, pitches, treatments, and screenplays.

-Specialist facilities Brookes' Film Studies course has recently set up a specialist cinema room, with a state of the art surround sound system.
+Brookes' Film Studies course has recently set up a specialist cinema room, with a state of the art surround sound system.
 Graduate students are welcome to book this room to watch films for their research, or just for their interest.

 MA students have the opportunity to go on an optional Film trip.
 In 2010, Brookes film students visited New York and in 2011-12 a group of students attended the Berlin Film Festival with their Film Studies lecturers.
 Since 2013, students have been attending the Cannes film festival.
 The cost of the trip varies, and is not included in tuition fees.

-Attendance pattern Because many of our graduate students are in part time work, we schedule all of our classes on Thursdays, leaving the rest of the week free for students to arrange their work and study timetable around what suits them.
+Because many of our graduate students are in part time work, we schedule all of our classes on Thursdays, leaving the rest of the week free for students to arrange their work and study timetable around what suits them.

 On rare occasions we may need to make changes to our course programmes after they have been published